Pace-Runner/Moving-Average-Trading-Bot/README.md

 I ran all the backtests using 100% accurate tick data from 2025-02-05 to 2025-05-05, so the results should be extremely close to real-life performance.

 ⚠️ Just a heads-up:
 The news filter doesn’t work during backtests (MetaTrader limitation), so it was disabled during these tests.
 I still recommend using it in live trading.

 Also, be careful trusting backtests using poor-quality data — I’ve seen bots that look amazing in long-term backtests but completely fall apart in real trading.
 Reliable tick data makes a huge difference.
 Results

 Here are the results for each symbol using the settings above:
-GOLD:
+GOLD Results:
     ![image](https://github.com/user-attachments/assets/43bea8d0-3bb8-460b-9f47-6e7eae6b6bf7)
-Gold Results
-BITCOIN:
+BITCOIN Results:
     ![image](https://github.com/user-attachments/assets/c68ce220-5c94-44b6-a26a-9fbae5098cf7)
-Bitcoin Results
-NAS100:
+NAS100 Results:
     ![image](https://github.com/user-attachments/assets/bf329624-4d04-46cc-9c6c-f4f3779dd036)